Who collects my refuse, recycling, and yard waste?

 *As of 5/29/20 mattresses and box springs must be wrapped or covered to protect employees from possible bed bug exposure.

 How do I dispose of household construction/demolition debris?

-On your regular collection day, Advanced Disposal will collect up to 1 cubic yard of construction/demolition material free of charge.
-There is no need to schedule this collection with Advanced Disposal.
+On your regular collection day, LRS will collect up to 1 cubic yard of construction/demolition material free of charge.
+There is no need to schedule this collection with LRS.
 Such items include: drywall, plywood and paneling pieces, lumber, windows and doors, cabinets, carpeting, disassembled bathroom and kitchen fixtures, and small amounts of sod, earth, clay, sand, concrete, rocks, and similar material.